Myrmicinae

 Myrmicinae is a subfamily of ants, with about 140 extant genera; their distribution is cosmopolitan.
 The pupae lack cocoons.
 Some species retain a functional sting.
 The petioles of Myrmicinae consist of two nodes.
 The nests are permanent and in soil, rotting wood, under stones, or in trees.
+All species of Cephalotes (within the tribe Attini) are gliding ants.

 Identification

 Myrmicine worker ants have a distinct postpetiole, i.e., abdominal segment III is notably smaller than segment IV and set off from it by a well-developed constriction; the pronotum is inflexibly fused to the rest of the mesosoma, such that the promesonotal suture is weakly impressed or absent, and a functional sting is usually present.
 The clypeus is well-developed; as a result, the antennal sockets are well separated from the anterior margin of the head.
 Most myrmicine genera possess well-developed eyes and frontal lobes that partly conceal the antennal insertions.

 Tribes

 Recently, the number of tribes was reduced from 25 to six: